PIYUSHRAZPUTT/piyush-demo/README.md

 # piyush-demo
-This is my first  git reporitory author- Piyush Razputt
+This is my first  git reporitory. author- Piyush Razputt